List of Animaniacs characters: The Goodfeathers

-The Goodfeathers are an Italian American trio of anthropomorphic pigeons: Squit (gray), Bobby (turquoise), and Pesto (lavender), who were voiced by Maurice LaMarche, John Mariano and Chick Vennera, influenced by Ray Liotta, Robert De Niro, and Joe Pesci's roles in Goodfellas.
-They always get into different situations.
-When Squit makes a comment about something, Pesto would aggressively inquire about it which would lead to Pesto beating up Squit.
+The Goodfeathers are an Italian American gangster trio of anthropomorphic pigeons: Squit (gray), Bobby (turquoise), and Pesto (lavender), voiced by Maurice LaMarche, John Mariano and Chick Vennera, and influenced by Ray Liotta, Robert De Niro, and Joe Pesci's roles in Goodfellas.
+Their shorts deal less with their lives as members of the Goodfeathers crime syndicate and more with their inability to navigate everyday problems.